spatie/laravel-permission/docs/installation-lumen.md

 weight: 5
 ---

-NOTE: Lumen is not officially supported by this package.
+NOTE: Lumen is **not** officially supported by this package.
 However, the following are some steps which may help get you started.

+Lumen installation instructions can be found in the [Lumen documentation](https://lumen.laravel.com/docs/master).

-First, install the package via Composer:
+Install the permissions package via Composer:

 ``` bash
 composer require spatie/laravel-permission